 If you miss the cafe experience during the day, don’t despair.
 In the evenings, Kohvik August turns into a bar where we’re sure the glitter ball is put to good use.
 A generous range of spirits and liqueurs sits behind the counter and we have no doubt that the weekends would see parties spill out onto the cobbled lanes.

-Found another spot worthy for this coffee guide?
+Have you found the best coffee in Tallinn?
 Let us know in the comments below!